 Electromagnetic radiative corrections arise from the emission of photons by either the incident or scattered electron, either in the field of the nucleus (internal corrections), or in the field of another nucleus (external corrections).
-The ratio R{U} of un-radiated to radiated spin-averaged cross sections is shown in Fig. 8 for the kinematics of the proposed measurements.
+The ratio R_U of un-radiated to radiated spin-averaged cross sections is shown in Fig. 7 for the kinematics of the proposed measurements.
 At high W (low electron momentum P), the radiated cross section is larger than the Born cross section, while the reverse is true at high W. In the kinematics of this proposal, R_U is mainly determined by the (x, Q^2) dependence of the spin-averaged structure function F_2 .
 Of particular relevance is the ratio R_P of radiated to un-radiated ed parity-violating asymmetry.
 This ratio is close to unity for the kinematics of this proposal.
 The shape and magnitude of R_P is primarily determined by the probability for an electron to radiate a hard photon, and to a lesser extent by the (x, Q^2) dependence of F_2 and A_p .
-We have estimated the systematic error in A_p , A_d , and A_C to be about 0.5% to 0.8% over most of the kinematics of this experiment by considering the uncertainty in the unpolarized cross section (using several fits to world data) and in A_n , which will be largely determined by an iterative fit to the data of this proposal (although the elastic contributions to A_p are already reasonably well known from previous experiments).
+We have estimated the systematic error in A_p , A_d , and A_C over most of the kinematics of this experiment by considering the uncertainty in the unpolarized cross section (using several fits to world data) and in A_p , which will be largely determined by an iterative fit to the data of this proposal (although the elastic contributions to A_p are already reasonably well known from previous experiments).
+We estimate a half-percent uncertainty based on the unpolarized data, but apply a somewhat larger uncertainty (0.8%) as these corrections and their uncertainties can be larger for polarized scattering.
 Uncertainties in the target dimensions and various materials which act as radiators have much smaller effects.
-These calculations were performed in the peaking approximation of Mo and Tsai [69-71].
+These calculations were performed in the peaking approximation of Mo and Tsai [68-70].
 Calculations with the more exact formulas of Ref.
-[72, 73] are planned.
+[71, 72] are planned.

-FIG. 8: Radiative correction as a function of scattered electron momentum P for E = 4.8 GeV.
+FIG. 7: Radiative correction as a function of scattered electron momentum P for E = 4.8 GeV.
 The curves are for deuterium (solid), proton (long dash), and carbon (short dashed).